AtomicConductor/AtomicConductor.github.io/docs/client_tools/plugins/snippets/qt_advanced.md

 ---
 #### Output Directory
-Specify the location where rendered files.
-Any files produced by the render must be descendents of the output directory.
+Specify the location where files are rendered to.
+Any files produced by the render must be in a location somewhere below the output directory.

 ---
 #### Notify on job completion